Functional Testing Tutorial with Functional Testing Types and Examples:

 For example, in the above scenario the user id field can have a maximum of 10 characters, so entering data > 10 should behave the same way.

 #3) Boundary Value tests: Boundary tests imply data limits to the application and validate how it behaves.
 Therefore, if the inputs are supplied beyond the boundary values, it is considered to be negative testing.
 So a minimum of 6 characters for user sets the boundary limit.
-Tests written to have user id < 6 characters are boundary analysis tests.
+Tests are written to have user id < 6 characters are boundary analysis tests.

 #4) Decision-based tests: Decision-based tests are centered around the ideology of the possible outcomes of the system when a particular condition is met.
 In the scenario given above, the following decision-based tests can be immediately derived: